pietrobraione/sushi/README.md

 ## Install

 There is not a real install procedure.
 Double-click the sushi-jar.jardesc to produce a jar file sushi.jar.
 Do the same with the sushi-lib project, and emit a sushi-lib.jar file.
-The lib folder contains all the remaining dependencies.
-To setup a command line you need to put in the classpath sushi.jar, sushi-lib.jar and all the jarfiles in the lib folder with the exclusion of the EvoSuite jar (that is launched in a separate process).
+The lib/ folder contains all the remaining dependencies.
+To setup a command line you need to put in the classpath sushi.jar, sushi-lib.jar and all the jarfiles in the lib/ folder with the exclusion of the EvoSuite jar (EvoSuite is launched in separate processes).
 Now you can launch SUSHI as follows:

     $ java sushi.Main

 This will print a help screen that lists a lot of options.
 The most important are:

+* `-classes`: a semicolon separated list of paths; It is the classpath of the software to test.
+* `-target_class`: the name in [internal classfile format](http://docs.oracle.com/javase/specs/jvms/se6/html/ClassFile.doc.html#14757) of the class to test: SUSHI will generate tests for all the methods in the class.
+Or alternatively:
+* `-target_method`: the signature of a method to test.
+The signature is a semicolon-separated list of: the name of the container class in internal classfile format; the [descriptor](http://docs.oracle.com/javase/specs/jvms/se6/html/ClassFile.doc.html#1169) of the method; the name of the method.
+You can use the `javap` command, included with every JDK setup, to obtain the internal format signatures of methods: `javap -s my.Class` prints the list of all the methods in my.Class with their signatures in internal format.
+* `-evosuite`: the path of the EvoSuite jar file contained in the lib/ folder.
+* `-jbse_lib`: this must be set to the path of the JBSE jar in the lib/ folder.
+* `-sushi_lib`: this must be set to the path of sushi-lib.jar.
+* `-z3`:  the path to the Z3 binary (you can omit it if Z3 is on the system PATH).
+* `-tmp_base`: a path to a temporary directory; SUSHI needs to create many files for its intermediate results, and will put them in a subdirectory of `-tmp_base`.
+* `-out`: a path to a directory where the generated tests will be put.

+An alternative way to configure SUSHI is to define a subclass of the class `sushi.configure.ParametersModifier` contained in the sushi-lib project.
+The subclass should override the `modify` methods that receive as input a  parameter object, and modify it by setting the parameters of interest.
+In this case SUSHI must be invoked by specifying the following options:

+* `-params_modifier_path`: the path where your custom subclass of  `sushi.configure.ParametersModifier` is.
+* `-params_modifier_class`: the name of your custom subclass of  `sushi.configure.ParametersModifier`.

+You will find examples of this way of configuring SUSHI in the sushi-experiment, sushi-experiment-closure01 and sushi-experiment-closure72 projects.